comforttiger/tiger-website/content/testament.md

 like hello? of course i'm gonna play as the non-binary gear with the scythe.

 ### playing as testament
-every move testament does looks fucking sick and they feel so fucking good to play as. as far as i understand, they're not considered the most competitively viable character to play as, because they're ultimately not the best zoner in the world? but, like, that really doesn't matter to me.
+every move testament does looks fucking sick and they feel so fucking good to play as. as far as i understand, they're not considered the most competitively viable character to play as, they're just not the best zoner. but, like, that really doesn't matter to me.

 when i play as testament, i get into this really satisfying flow of just absolutely fucking up the opponent with various mixes of the, like, three different moves that testament has. and every time i play guilty gear strive im just trying to get that awesome feeling again, where the opponent just stands absolutely no chance of getting anywhere near me.